isabella232/aetmodel/ThreatModel.md

 Therefore, this document must be periodically revised and updated.

 ## Conclusions
-This document describes a snapshot of the threat model for the Aeterinity blockchain, following the STRIDE threat modelling approach.
+This document describes a snapshot of the threat model for the Aeternity blockchain, following the STRIDE threat modelling approach.
 To the best of our knowledge, this is a first publicly available systematic threat model of a blockchain project.
-We have described threat trees in 6 categories: spoofing, tampering, repudiation, information dsiclosure, denial of service and elevation of privilegec
+We have described threat trees in 6 categories: spoofing, tampering, repudiation, information disclosure, denial of service and elevation of privilege
 We detailed the high-level threat trees in tables.
 Along with a threat identifier, each table entry contains an explanation and (where applicable) developer mitigation, operational mitigation, notes, actions and priority.
-Threat descriptions shall be updated with further details once the Aeterity codebase stabilizes and threats are better understood.
+Threat descriptions shall be updated with further details once the Aeternity codebase stabilizes and threats are better understood.
 Threat priority should be periodically revised if new (and potentially unforeseen) usage models emerge.
 We encourage collaborators to contribute and improve this threat model.